 Gishwati Mukura National Park

-Gishwati Mukura; Rwanda’s fourth national park; is made up of two separate forests.
+Gishwati Mukura is Rwanda’s fourth national park.
+It is made up of two separate forests.
 The larger Gishwati and small Mukura.
 Forming a total of 34 square kilometers plus a buffer zone.
 These forests include 60 species of tree.
 Mostly indigenous hardwoods and bamboo.
 And sit on the ridge which divides the Congo and Nile water catchment areas.
 Along the incredibly biodiverse Albertine Rift in the west of the country.

 Gishwati is home to a group of 20 chimpanzees that live alongside golden monkeys, L’Hoest’s, and Blue Monkeys.
-Birds are well represented too and 232 species have been seen at Gishwati and 163 at Mukura.
+Birds are well represented too.
+With 232 species seen at Gishwati and 163 at Mukura.
 Among them Albertine Rift Endemic species and forest specialists.